 This morning we slow down and relax by offering a little free time at Old Faithful.
 There is so much to see and do here!
 We encourage you to explore the brand new visitor’s center, the amazing geothermal features and boardwalk area before we depart after lunch.
 Hopefully, we won’t encounter too many “bison jams” (Yellowstone’s version of a traffic jam) as we exit and say goodbye to the Park and hello to a wonderful place called Red Lodge, Montana.
-Red Lodge is not only a great small town, it also happens to be the world headquarters of Montana Vacation Company.
+Red Lodge is not only a great small town, it also happens to be the world headquarters of Travel Montana.
 To get there, we take the most scenic route, via the Beartooth All-American Highway, the highest elevation road in the Northern Rockies.
 Many switchbacks later, we will arrive at Beartooth Plateau and almost 11,000 feet before heading back down the other side.
 Along the way, we may spot skiers (yes, there is still a lot of snow up here even in July!) and mountain goats, and we’ll surely see beautiful alpine lakes, the “Bear’s Tooth” for which the mountain range is named, and plenty of wildflowers.
 After checking into our hotel, we’ll head to dinner at one of Red Lodge’s newest restaurants (and quickly on its way to becoming the best restaurant in Montana), Ox Pasture.
 If you’re up for it, you’ll have the chance to visit a few of Red Lodge’s local watering holes after dinner.

 We save the best for last!
 On our last morning together, we’ll take a lovely horseback ride into the foothills of the Beartooth Mountains.
 (If you aren’t a cowboy or cowgirl, you can take a hike, or just explore this cute town on your own instead).
 After checking out of our hotel, we will head to Red Lodge Ales for a tour.
 Owner Sam knows his beer and the industry which makes it easy to understand how this once-small taproom is now growing into one of the region’s larger breweries, brewing and serving beers in its new LEED-certified brewery.
 Afterward, we shuttle to Billings for either the airport (if you have an early afternoon flight) or lunch at Überbrew (if you have a late flight). Überbrew was the winningest brewery at the 2016 Great American Beer Festival out of all breweries attending!
 In fact, if you want to stay an extra night in Billings, we recommend resting your head at the fabulous Northern Hotel after a walking brewery tour of Billings.Book This Vacation